intel/nauta/docs/user-guide/advanced/packs.md

 The packs are located in the `nctl_config` folder.
 Navigate to `.draft/packs/https-github.com-Azure-draft/packs` folder to list existing packs.

-The default pack used by `nctl_ client is _tf-training-tfjob`.
+The default pack used by `nctl_ client is _tf-training-single`.
 The pack consists of:

 * Docker image specification _Dockerfile_